-Paper 2: The second paper is based on the application of Computational Thinking.
-As part of this assessment students will need to interpret, amend and create algorithms in response to given scenarios.
+Paper 2: The second paper is based on the application of Computational Thinking, where students will demonstrate their skills in coding and algorithm design.
 Students will also need to develop code in order to solve a given issue.
-Students will gain a lot of the understanding for this paper from the practical work that they will carry out over the twoyear course.
+Students will gain a lot of the understanding for this paper from the practical work that they will carry out over the two year course.

-The course is taught as much as possible by way of practical activities.
+The course is taught in a combination of theory and practical coding activities.
 Students will find this course a creative and interesting experience.
 Students opting for the course will need to work on their programming skills at home and cannot simply rely on lesson time to hone their understanding of given programming languages.